jonnonz1/nz-statute-book/acts/public/1991/crown-minerals-act-1991.md

   (a) in the case of an individual, to imprisonment for a term not exceeding 12 months or to a fine not exceeding $50,000:
   (b) in the case of a body corporate, to a fine not exceeding $100,000.
 (5) A person who commits an offence against subsection (2) is liable on conviction to a fine not exceeding $10,000.
-(6) For the purposes of subsection (2), the chief executive may specify a non-interference zone by notice published in a fortnightly edition of the New Zealand Notices to Mariners (under Part 25 of the Maritime Rules).
+(6) For the purposes of subsection (2), the chief executive may specify a non-interference zone by notice.
+(6A) In addition to complying with the Legislation Act 2019, the chief executive must publish the notice in a fortnightly edition of New Zealand Notices to Mariners (under Part 25 of the Maritime Rules).
 (7) A notice must specify—
   (a) the permitted prospecting, mining, or exploration activity to which the non-interference zone relates; and (b) the locality of the activity; and